terra-money/docs/docs/dev/spec-wasm.md

 A user can instantiate a new smart contract by sending a `MsgInstantiateContract`.
 In it, the user is able to:

+- assign an owner to the contract
 - specify code will be used for the contract via a code ID
 - define the initial parameters / configuration through an `InitMsg`
 - provide the new contract's account with some initial funds
 - denote whether the contract is migratable (can change code IDs)

 The `InitMsg` is a JSON message whose expected format is defined in the contract's code.
 Every contract contains a section that defines how to set up the initial state depending on the provided `InitMsg`.

-By default, the user that creates the contract is its initial owner.

 #### Execution